ai-Rajneesh/Diamond-Price-Predictor/README.md

 ### Project Title and Objectives:

-Welcome to the **Diamond Price Predictor** This project aims to build a machine learning model that predicts the price of a diamond based on various features such as carat, cut quality, color, clarity and more.
+Welcome to the **Diamond Price Predictor** is an **industry-standard project** aims to build a machine learning model that predicts the price of a diamond based on various features such as carat, cut quality, color, clarity and more.
 This project follows a **modular coding approach** to ensure maintainability and extensibility.
 This means that the code is organized into independent modules that can be easily reused and modified.

 ### Technologies and Frameworks:
 **Python,** **Pandas,** **Numpy,** **Seaborn,**  **Scikit-learn,** **Flask**